A staffing agency can be a very lucrative business, especially if you’re able to manage a critical need: cash flow.

 “In the beginning, we were borrowing from friends and family,” Robertson said.
 Without stable cash flow, your agency will hold off opportunities to expand, make office lease payments, pay workers’ compensation insurance, and most importantly, keep new talent.
 “We were averaging maybe five to 10 people per week,” Robertson said.
 With factoring, HandledNow was able to triple their headcount.

-Alternative lending & online factoring
+Alternative lending & online factoring for staffing companies

 For most staffing agencies, time is of the essence.
 That’s why applying for a bank loan typically isn’t a viable option.
 A bank loan can take months to be approved.
 Banks typically also have stricter loan application requirements, including some form of collateral and detailed financial records.